-The Program will follow a tiered Environmental Review process, which allows for an initial "broad" review of all environmental factors that will be shared by properties in each geographic area.
+The Program will follow a tiered Environmental Review process, which allows for an initial "broad" review of all environmental factors that will be shared by properties in a given geographic area.
 Based on this broad review, the funds will be released for the Program activity contingent upon completing a "site-specific" review once a potential property is identified and determined eligible.
 Site-specific Environmental Reviews will identify any above-ground hazards, flood plains, historic properties, and wetland issues when applicable.
 A site-specific Tier II review must be completed for each property prior to project bidding or taking any choice limiting actions on the proposed project site.
 For any property with more than four units, a Phase I environmental will be performed.

 Applicants will be given a "stop-work" notification from the Program at the time of the initial inspection/damage assessment is conducted.
 This requirement will be referred to as the "stop-work requirement."
 Their Program Counselor will notify any applicant subject to the stop-work requirement.
 The applicant will sign an acknowledgment of the stop-work order.
-All ongoing work shall cease under this order.
-Work more than emergency repairs such as additions and modifications shall be categorized as more than the STEP program.
+Any and all ongoing work shall cease under this order.
+Work in excess of emergency repairs such as additions and modifications shall be categorized as in excess of the STEP program.